soulthreads/xwinmosaic/README.md

 XWinMosaic
 ==========

-X11 window switcher that draws windows list as colour mosaic
+X11 window switcher that draws windows list as a colourful mosaic
 ------------------------------------------------------------

 Inspired by [XMonad.Actions.GridSelect](http://xmonad.org/xmonad-docs/xmonad-contrib/XMonad-Actions-GridSelect.html), but written in C + GTK+2, uses nice-looking colours and has some set of helpful features.